sadeg-akbarian/todo-app-with-cypress/README.md

 # Todo App

-Minimal todo app example.
+Minimal todo app with the cypress testing tool 🤙

-PS: Keep the erros that you may find 😅